autonity/docs.autonity.org/concepts/ofd/index.md

 Omission slashing penalties are computed by protocol and applied to the validator proportionally to the validator's liveness history measured by an _inactivity score_ during the epoch.
 Penalties are threefold:

 - withholding of OFD proposer fee reward incentives proportionally to the offline % of in the epoch, measured by the % of blocks the validator was offline for in the epoch
-- withholding of proposer [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) rewards proportionally to the offline % of in the epoch, measured by the % of blocks the validator was offline for in the epoch
+- withholding of [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) rewards proportionally to the offline % of in the epoch, measured by the % of blocks the validator was offline for in the epoch
 - jailing if the validator's offline % in the epoch is greater than a permitted threshold set by protocol
 - stake slashing if the validator is seen as inactive when under probation after repeated jailings.